crisp-oss/chappe/README.md

 #### List of special Markdown syntax

-While the [Markdown specification](https://daringfireball.net/projects/markdown/syntax) defines most syntaxes we need to build a docs (text formatting, images, tables, etc.), some more advanced syntaxes had to be defined in Chappe.
+While the [Markdown specification](https://daringfireball.net/projects/markdown/syntax) defines most of the syntax that we need to build a full-featured Developer Docs (text formatting, images, tables, etc.), some non-standard elements had to be defined in Chappe.

 ---